 When you start shopping for CBD for pets, you’ll come across terms such as CBD isolate, full-spectrum, and broad-spectrum.
 These are the three major types of cannabidiol extracts that differ according to the type of cannabis compounds or chemicals they contain.

-Full Spectrum CBD contains many natural extracts from the entire cannabis plant, including cannabinoids, terpenes, and traces of tetrahydrocannabinol, known as THC, of up to 0.3% or more (depending on the product).
+• Full spectrum CBD contains many natural extracts from the entire cannabis plant.
+These include cannabinoids, terpenes, and traces of tetrahydrocannabinol, known as THC, of up to 0.3% or more (depending on the product).
 Concentrate products will contain higher levels of THC that cause a “high” or euphoria.

-What You Need to Know About CBD and Cancer in Pets
+What You Need to Know About CBD, THC, and Cancer in Dogs

-CBD is primarily known as a relief aid, and THC has always been associated with “getting high,” but marijuana and cancer research have shown that high-quality cannabinoids or combinations of cannabinoids and THC can play an important role in managing cancer.
+CBD is primarily known as a relief aid, and THC has always been associated with “getting high.
+However, marijuana and cancer research have shown that high-quality cannabinoids or combinations of cannabinoids and THC can play an important role in managing cancer.

-THC has a bad rap in the drug and pharmaceutical industry; however, it does make a difference in the quality of life of patients who are affected by severe symptoms of cancer, such as pain, nausea, and poor appetite, particularly after receiving chemotherapy.
+THC has a bad rap in the drug and pharmaceutical industry; however, it does make a difference in the quality of life of patients who are affected by severe symptoms of cancer.
+It can alleviate pain, nausea, and poor appetite, particularly after receiving chemotherapy.

 Therapeutic levels of THC, which are determined by body weight, provide both people and pets with similar wellness benefits.

 Studies have shown that specific components or chemicals in marijuana can support traditional medication as part of a holistic wellness plan.
-In cases of chemotherapy administered to both humans and pets, research involving delta-9 and delta-8-THC has shown the ability to suppress chronic nausea and vomiting.
+In cases of chemotherapy, research involving delta-9 and delta-8-THC has shown the ability to suppress chronic nausea and vomiting.
 It is also recognized as a natural aid for pets affected by a poor appetite and weight loss.
-The consumption of THC stimulates appetite and helps pets with chemotherapy with nausea, vomiting, and general illness after treatment.

 When giving your fur baby full-spectrum or CBD plus products, therapeutic levels are achieved at the recommended dose for their body weight.
 Oil containing trace levels of THC should be fed to pets in minuscule amounts to avoid overdosing.
 If you’re using a strong or full-spectrum concentrate and notice your fur companion becoming drowsy, a little anxious, or unsteady on their feet, remain calm and monitor their condition.
 This is simply a mild “high” your dog may experience.
 Allow them to sleep it off and slowly increase their dosage over a week or two.
 It will help them build a tolerance, which means preventing the “high” while ensuring they receive CBD’s therapeutic benefits.